rfunix/lix/README.md

   region: "local-01"
 ```

-Lix has specific settings as well, for example:
+You can also define some Lix specific settings.
+For example:
 ```elixir
 config :lix,
   max_number_of_messages: 10,